Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

-Finally, we performed a principal component analysis (PCA)~\cite{wold1987principal,abdi2010principal, jolliffe2011principal,tharwat2016principal,greenacre2022principal} on the entire set of normalized structural descriptors, including geometrical and topological quantities.
+Given the limited number of simulated structures, we performed a PCA analysis as an exploratory tool on the entire set of normalized structural descriptors, including geometrical and topological quantities.
 Electrical currents $I_{\mathrm{tot}}$ and $I_{1/3}$ were not included as input variables.
 However, their subsequent projection into the PCA space reveals how they correlate with the underlying structural patterns.
-The results for the most significant principal components are shown in Table~\ref{tab:pca}.
+The results for the most significant principal components are shown in Table~S2.
 This dimensionality reduction reveals dominant patterns of variation across the dataset and facilitates the interpretation of the underlying structure-property relationships.
 The first principal component (PC1) alone captures 38.9\% of the total variance, while PC2 accounts for an additional 19.3\%.
 Together, the first three components explain more than 71\% of the variance.

 Analyzing component loadings, PC1 is mainly associated with curvature, buckling, effective connectivity, and amorphous carbon content, and to a lesser extent with CNT length, density, and the number of connections to electrodes; all exhibiting negative coefficients.
 In contrast, features such as the bundling factor, mean bundle size, number of layers, and minimum number of connections to electrodes exhibit positive contributions.
 This implies that structures with large curvature and buckling, high connectivity, and minimal bundling, \textit{i.e.} those with strongly negative PC1 scores, are also those showing enhanced transport performance.
 Negative loadings of transport-enhancing descriptors simply reflect the arbitrary orientation of PC1 in the eigen-decomposition and do not imply an inverse physical relationship (see SI).
 This trend aligns with our earlier correlation analysis and confirms the central role of morphological order and network connectivity in enabling efficient conduction.
 PC2 is largely dominated by angular disorder and, to a lesser extent, by CNT length and the number of layers.
 These orientation descriptors exhibit limited correlation with transport, and their prominence along PC2 reflects a distinct source of structural variation unrelated to conductivity.
 Higher-order components (PC3 and beyond) capture more specific effects, such as chirality, bundling size, and layer count.